 Based on what are argued to be biological limits of the species (i.e. females give birth first at age 4 and produce one calf per year until death), the theoretical, maximum-conceivable growth rate of a closed harbor porpoise population was estimated as 9.4% per year (Barlow and Boveng 1991).
 This maximum theoretical rate may not be achievable for any real population.
 [Woodley and Read (1991) calculate a maximum growth rate of approximately 5% per year, but their argument for this being a maximum (i.e. that porpoise survival rates cannot exceed those of Himalayan thar) is not well justified.]
 Population growth rates have not actually been measured for any harbor porpoise population.
-Because a reliable estimate of the maximum net productivity rate is not available for northern California harbor porpoise, it is recommended that the cetacean maximum theoretical net productivity rate ( $R{MAX}$ ) of 4% (Wade and Angliss 1997) be employed.
+Because a reliable estimate of the maximum net productivity rate is not available for northern California harbor porpoise, we use the default maximum net productivity rate ($R{\rm MAX}$) of 4% for cetaceans (Wade and Angliss 1997).